jlennox/bird-rummy/manual.md

 ---
 The game ends when:
     - A player discard's their last card in hand during the discard phase.
-- When the game ends, the winner is determined by the sum of birds.
+- When the game ends, the winner is determined by who has the most birds.
+    - Some birds may have a conditional effect that makes them count as more.

 Bird cards
 ---